flinhong/flinhong.github.io/README.md

 Of course, the documentary for this theme is not well developed.
 So, [drop me a line](https://www.flinhong.com/contact/#contact-form) for discussion is welcomed.

-And if possible, please leave a place for linking back to my site. 😉
+And if possible, please leave a place for linking back to my site or my [GitHub profile](https://github.com/flinhong). 😉